Weekend Breaks in Chicago

 Weekend breaks in Wisconsin

-Milwaukee is just one hour's drive from Chicago.
+Milwaukee is just one to two hours' drive north of Chicago.
 It has been strongly influenced by the old European world and one can still feel it in the city atmosphere.
-Milwaukee is mainly known for its breweries but has a lot of others interesting attributes: parks, lakes, ethnic restaurants, and the Milwaukee County Zoo.
+Milwaukee is mainly known for its breweries but has a lot of other interesting attributes such as parks, lakes, fantastic restaurants, and the Milwaukee County Zoo.

-Wisconsin Dells is ideal for children because of the water parks, and is roughly three hours away from Chicago.
-This is an ideal getaway for the Labor Day weekend, just before kids go back to school in September.
+Wisconsin Dells is ideal for children because of the water parks and is roughly three hours away from Chicago.
+The fun and sun make this an ideal getaway for the Labor Day weekend, just before kids go back to school in September.